Toward Self-learning End-to-End Task-Oriented Dialog Systems: Abstract

 \section{Abstract}

-End-to-end task-oriented dialog systems often suffer from out-of-distribution (OOD) inputs after being deployed in dynamic, changing, and open environments.
-In this work, we propose \slagent{}\footnote{\textsc{\b{S}elf-\b{L}earning Agent}.}, a self-learning framework that combines supervised learning, reinforcement learning, and machine teaching for building end-to-end dialog systems in a more realistic changing environment setting. \slagent{} consists of a dialog model and a pre-trained reward model to judge the quality of a system response. \slagent{} enables dialog agents to automatically adapt to environments with user behavior changes by learning from human-bot interactions via reinforcement learning, with the incorporated pre-trained reward model.
-We validate \slagent{} in four different dialog domains.
-Experimental results show the effectiveness of \slagent{} for automatically adapting to changing environments using both automatic and human evaluations.
-Furthermore, experiments on a challenging domain extension setting demonstrate that \slagent{} can effectively adapt to new tasks using limited human corrections provided via machine teaching.
-We will release code, data, and pre-trained models for further research.
+End-to-end task bots are typically learned over a static and usually limited-size corpus.
+However, when deployed in dynamic, changing, and open environments to interact with users, task bots tend to fail when confronted with data that deviate from the training corpus, \ie out-of-distribution samples.
+In this paper, we study the problem of automatically adapting task bots to changing environments by learning from human-bot interactions with minimum or zero human annotations.
+We propose \slagent{}\footnote{\textsc{\b{S}elf-\b{L}earning Agent}.}, a novel self-learning framework for building end-to-end task bots. \slagent{} consists of a dialog model and a pre-trained reward model to predict the quality of an agent response.
+It enables task bots to automatically adapt to changing environments by learning from the unlabeled human-bot dialog logs accumulated after deployment via reinforcement learning with the incorporated reward model.
+Experimental results on four well-studied dialog tasks show the effectiveness of \slagent{} to automatically adapt to changing environments, using both automatic and human evaluations.
+We will release code and data for further research.